 To narrow your search, use the filters on the left hand side.

 When you use several search filters, they operate with "and" logic so return results where both filters apply (For example, you can search on a bucket and a tag and the search will return contacts with both that bucket and tag).
 When you tick the boxes of several items within a filter, they operate with "or" logic so return results where only one item applies (For example, you can tick the boxes for "Dog" and "Cat" under "Pets" and the search will return contacts with a dog or a cat but not contacts with both dogs and cats).

-The Bucket filter searches for contacts in a specific bucket or multiple buckets.
-To search for unbucketed contacts, tick that box.
+The Bucket filter searches for contacts in a specific Bucket or multiple Buckets.
+To search for unbucketed contacts, tick the box labeled "None."

-The Status filter searches for contacts based on your follow-up strength (weak/red, fading/yellow, strong/green).
+The Status filter searches for contacts based on your relationship strength (weak/red, fading/yellow, strong/green), which is determined by how often you follow up.
 This is useful if you want to quickly see which relationships are in greatest need of attention.